Omar Ali Saifuddin II: Pengiran Muda Hashim and James Brooke

-Treaty of Labuan
+Treaty of Labuan and death

-In October 1843, Sultan offered the island of Labuan to Britain.
+In October 1843, the Sultan offered the island of Labuan to Britain.
 Notably on 6 April 1845, the relations between Brunei and the United States first began when the warship USS Constitution visited and anchored off Brunei Bay.
 In July 1846, James Brooke and Admiral Sir Thomas Cochrane together began a naval attack on Brunei Town and depose the Sultan.
-The Sultan pledged loyalty towards Queen Victoria after he was reinstated.
+The Sultan reluctantly pledged loyalty towards Queen Victoria after he was reinstated.

-That same year on 18 December, the Sultan reluctantly had to cede Labuan to the British under the Treaty of Labuan after threats of attack made by the Royal Navy.
-In 1847, Sultan Omar Ali Saifuddin II signed the Treaty of Friendship and Commerce with Britain which provide them with full control over Brunei's trade, and on 23 June 1850, he signed the Treaty of Peace, Friendship, Commerce and Navigation with the United States.
+That same year on 18 December, Omar Ali Saifuddin was forced to cede Labuan to the British Government under the Treaty of Labuan after threats of attack made by the Royal Navy.
+In 1847, the Sultan signed the Treaty of Friendship and Commerce with Britain which provide them with full control over Brunei's trade, and on 23 June 1850, he signed the Treaty of Peace, Friendship, Commerce and Navigation with the United States.

-Later life and death

-In the 1850's, Saifuddin's health began rapidly deteriorating.
-The Sultan chose to distance himself from ruling the state but he never abdicated the Throne.
+Due to significant foreign pressure on him, towards the end on his life, Omar Ali Saifuddin's health began rapidly deteriorating.
+He chose to distance himself from ruling the state but he never abdicated the throne.
 At the moment, his son-in-law Abdul Momin was appointed a regent.
 Omar Ali Saifuddin II died in 1852 and was succeeded by his son-in-law, Sultan Abdul Momin as the 24th Sultan of Brunei.
-He was buried at Kubah Makam Di Raja or the Bukit Penggal Royal Mausoleum, Bandar Seri Begawan.
+Abdul Momin's succession was regarded as a temporary fill-in on the throne before Temenggong Hashim, the son of the late Sultan would succeed to the throne in 1885.
+He was buried at the Royal Mausoleum, Bandar Seri Begawan.